pnp/syntex-samples/scenario-samples/ChatGPTIntegration/README.md

 6) Vendor
 <img width="305" alt="image" src="https://user-images.githubusercontent.com/22641502/217099722-8479b5e7-75bb-41d2-851f-eb699b68dfdd.png">

-In this moment this is the current model situation
+When you have finished creating the above fields - this is what the screen will look like

 <img width="590" alt="image" src="https://user-images.githubusercontent.com/22641502/217099809-623d62b6-f98a-4312-a5c4-148e11b3c257.png">

-Now you need to create a table field for the invoice details For the new field you need to select "Table"
+Now you need to create a table field for the invoice details For the new field you need to select the "+ Add" dropdown and then select "Table"

 <img width="239" alt="image" src="https://user-images.githubusercontent.com/22641502/217099980-14d27ca0-4cfc-47fc-a4a1-3d57cacaca82.png">